WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-06-27-proxy-pattern-in-net-core.md

 author: Wolfgang Ofner
 categories: [Design Pattern]
 tags: [ASP.NET Core MVC, 'C#', GRPC, Software Architecture]
+description: The proxy pattern belongs to the group of structural patterns and is often used for cross cutting-concerns.
+Proxies can be used to control access or logging
 ---
 The proxy pattern belongs to the group of structural patterns and is often used for cross cutting-concerns.
 Proxies can be used to control access, logging, and security features.
 Another advantage is separation of concern (SoC) and loose coupling of your components.